 “Kimberly has a premonition of an accident killing multiple people including her and her friends.
 She blocks the cars behind her on the ramp and as a police trooper arrives, the accident happens.
 Death is stalking this group of survivors.”

 Known for its subdued acting and basic story, its inevitable drop in quality only sealed its fate as a film series.
 That notwithstanding, the reason these films still resonate with fans is for their impressively inventive and downright disturbing ways the characters meet their demise, mostly as a result of seemingly plausible accidents.
-This particular film in the series has affected people’s day to day lives because of the opening scene, still leaving an uncomfortable feeling when travelling behind trucks carrying freight (and it has been over 10 years since my last viewing).
+This particular film in the series has affected people’s day-to-day lives because of the opening scene, which still leaves an uncomfortable feeling when traveling behind trucks carrying freight (and it has been over 10 years since my last viewing).
 There are few films that have introduced a cultural fear as large or with such longevity as this one.

 Shutter (2004) By Banjong Pisanthanakun